The covers have for CUBES/CUBED posters have been updated:

-**To be honest, there are other strategies and sets out there that are similar to my version, but I do like the CUBED (with the letter “D”) strategy best because of the emphasis with Common Core to have students represent the math problems with pictures or drawings (Drawings = D in the CUBED strategy).
+**There are other strategies and sets out there that are similar to these posters, but I absolutely LOVE the CUBED (with the letter “D”) strategy best because of the emphasis with Common Core to have students represent the math problems with pictures or drawings (Drawings = D in the CUBED strategy).

 The problem for us as teachers, is that all of the reading and discussion takes time – very valuable time.
 It also takes practice for the students, and perseverance – which is what we Common Core teachers are supposed to be focusing on.
 My struggling crew is often given fewer problems to complete – I’d rather have 5 problems done correctly than 15 incorrect problems that have been rushed through.

 In my opinion, the labels are super important to the students’ level of understanding.
 And without that understanding, they’re totally stumped.